 - No one is permitted in front of the Start Gate.
 Absolutely no maintenance can be done to the area in front of the Start Gate.

-- The area between the Start Gate and the backstop may be groomed with hands and feet only - tools may not be used.
+- The area between the Start Gate and the backstop may be groomed with hands and feet only – tools may not be used.
 Mechanics may not use golf shoes or cleats in this area.
 No dirt, water or other material may be added to the area between the Start Gate and the backstop.
-However, excess rain water can be removed from this area with cups or buckets.
+However, excess water can be removed from this area with cups, buckets or brooms.